 Students will learn the knowledge and skills in the repair, maintenance, and diagnosis of vehicle systems.
 The focus of the course is to teach the theory of operation of automotive vehicle systems and associated repair practices.
-Students participating in this course will attend classes at Brazosport College 2-3 days per week and earn both high school and college credit.
-Transportation to the college is provided.
-Scholarships are available.
+This is a dual credit course and will take place on the Brazosport College campus.
+Students must register for this course through the dual credit counselor at AHS.